naturalis/windows-openstack-imaging/README.md

     sudo ./BootWin2012.sh

 ### First settings
 When the image is active, log on with the Administrator, set up a password.
 Load the Redhat network drivers for the network card.
-Drivers available from conncted virtual cdrom drive.
+Drivers available from connected virtual cdrom drive.
 Set up Chocolatey from virtual cdrom.
 After that, it is easy to install git.

     Chocolatey.bat
     cinst git